 - Disrupted sleeping or eating habits

 - Appearing withdrawn and hopeless for more than 2 weeks

 - Obsession with appearance and the desire to lose weight

 If you have noticed your teenager struggling with any of the above signs and symptoms, it is important to immediately contact professional help.
 Because of the nature of mental illness, seeking interventions as soon as possible can help prevent worsening issues and improve the prognosis of your child’s situation.

 How to Help Your Teen

 Having a teenager who is struggling with both bulimia and depression can feel overwhelming and confusing.
 The most important thing to remember is that you don’t have to go through this alone, and there is specialty treatment that can help your teenager overcome both of these mental health conditions.

 Your teenager needs to know that you are on their side, advocating for their life and well-being.
 Take the time to communicate with them and gently share your concerns about their health.
-Remind them that the struggles they are facing are not their fault and that you will be there for them.
-Connect them to the resources they need for overcoming their struggles.
+Remind them that their struggles are not their fault and that you will be there for them.
+Connect them to the resources they need to overcome their struggles.

 Seeking out a comprehensive treatment program that addresses co-occurring mental health conditions is essential for achieving long-lasting recovery.
-Treating just the bulimia or the eating disorder may help temporarily.
+Treating just bulimia or the eating disorder may help temporarily.
 Still, it is ideal to receive professional care for both issues for a teenager who may be dealing with both conditions.

 At The Meadows Ranch, our caring and compassionate team of professionals offers the skilled and evidenced-based treatment needed to help your teenager and your family navigate through the process of healing from bulimia and depression.
 Connect with us today to learn about the options we offer for teens and their families, and let us help you find hope and healing through this process.